lhehnke/lhehnke.github.io/_posts/2018-01-23-road-accidents-south-australia.md

 accidents_df <- as.data.frame(accidents)
 ```

-For mapping spatial points adequately we need shapefiles (`.shp`) for Australia, which luckily can be found at the <a href="http://data.daff.gov.au/anrdl/metadata_files/pa_nsaasr9nnd_02211a04.xml">South Australian Government Data Directory's website</a> as well and consist of both country outlines and state borders.
+For mapping spatial points adequately we need matching Australian shapefiles (`.shp`; a geospatial vector data format for `GIS` software), which luckily can be found at the <a href="http://data.daff.gov.au/anrdl/metadata_files/pa_nsaasr9nnd_02211a04.xml">South Australian Government Data Directory's website</a> as well and consist of both country outlines and state borders.

-To download the shapefiles, download `nsaasr9nnd_02211a04es_geo___.zip`, unzip it and load `aust_cd66states.shp` into `R` or, again, use an automated code as provided below:
+To download the shapefiles, download `nsaasr9nnd_02211a04es_geo___.zip`, unzip it and load `aust_cd66states.shp` into `R` or, again, use the automated code provided below:

 ```r
 # Download, unzip and import Australian shapefiles